Xytam/CP-FAIR/README.md

 ### Customer FAQ (deliverable document) - Documentation Upgrade Initiative
 The [Customer FAQ document](https://docs.google.com/spreadsheets/d/1f7bRnJ8z1yaiSQo-nB0nymhbndwGQs1C5ZNNqC5ePUE/edit?usp=sharing) is meant to be a complete FAQ of many things that customers ask or have questions or concerns about.
 There is mixed feelings on this insofar as customer interaction and humanity versus white-glove treatment with "all" the answers a customer could ask.
 It would be ideal to generate this anyways so the decision can be made on a case by case basis.

+##Documentation Upgrade Initiative
+So far the following tasks have been completed
+My wiki updated and integrated into [Conducting Engagements](https://confluentinc.atlassian.net/wiki/spaces/SER/pages/842794512/Conducting+Engagements).
+Added "Becoming Fluent in Confluent" to homepage
+Added Misc How-Tos, Resources/Tools to homepage, added Q2 2020 things to track Updated bad links on homepage for timesheets and expenses, also linked definitions Added "Common Delivery Collateral" and "Common Engagement Issues" to each engagement type.